parul108/parul108/README.md

 * 👯 **I’m looking to collaborate** on various Projects and Research
 * 🥅 2022 Goals: Contibute to open source projects and explore more into computer science!
 * 📬 How to reach me: [Let's get in touch!](https://www.linkedin.com/in/parul-mudaliar-a2b148197/)
-* ⚡ Fun fact: I love to explore new things and connecting with people 🌼
 #